 Matthew 17:17-20 says, “every healthy tree bears good fruit, but the diseased tree bears bad fruit.
 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus you will recognize them by their fruits.”
 So it is possible to distinguish between believers and unbelievers based on their conduct and what they cherish regardless of their profession of faith.
 If we were only able to rely on a person’s profession, then the church would cease to be a redeeming influence on the world, since its attitudes and behaviors are in many cases no different from the attitudes and behaviors of the world.

 The book of Acts records how the scribes and elders marveled at Peter and John when they were brought before the council for preaching Christ, “Now when they saw the boldness of Peter and John, and perceived that they were uneducated, common men, they were astonished.
 And they recognized that they had been with Jesus.”
 (Acts 3:13).
-We need a revival of sound biblical teaching that will lead to genuine transformation of people’s affections from the things of this world to the things of Christ in order that the world might take note of the fact that we have been with Christ and give glory to God.
+We need a revival of sound biblical teaching that will lead to genuine transformation of people’s affections from the things of this world to the things of Christ in order that the world might take note of the fact that we have been with Christ.
 As Matthew 5:16 says, “In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”